yanchenglee98/tp/docs/UserGuide.md

 This command helps you clear the attendee list of an event.

 Let's say you want to clear the attendee list of the Hall Lunch event.
-Assume the event Hall Lunch is the first event in the events list.
+Assume the event Hall Lunch is the first event in the events list, as shown in the image below.

 ![](https://i.imgur.com/hlDnU8S.png)